Full Nara Day Trip Itinerary (Beyond Just Deer)

 Full Nara Day Trip Itinerary

-Here’s a full itinerary on what to do for a Nara day trip.
+Here’s a full itinerary on what to do for an easy day trip to Nara.

-Most sites will be inside Nara Park, along with lots of nature places to go to for some quiet time.
+Most sites will be inside Nara Park, along with many nature places to go to for a break from the crowds.

 Morning (1-2 hours)